uPortal-Attic/uportal-app-framework/README.md

 ### Maven

 You can also create a artifact using maven.
-There's a pom.xml file in the uw-frame-java directory.
+There's a pom.xml file in the root directory.
 The maven build will use the normal npm build and bundle into a deliverable war file.

 ## Running the documentation